 2. Paint Covers a Multitude of Sins.
 A fresh coat of paint is the most inexpensive, yet most rewarding things you can do to raise the appeal of your home.
 In most cases, a neutral shade is advised so that potential home buyers can "see" their stuff in your home.

 Take into account the style and architecture of your home, as well, and paint colors that are traditionally acceptable to the genre of your home.
 For example, if your home is Victorian, do use colors that are generally acceptable to Victorian styles.
 If your home is a Colonial home, don't use beach themed colors.
 It's smartest to give likely buyers what they're expecting, as much as you can control it.

 3. Replace or Facelift?
 It's a good idea to do some reconnaissance, and find out what is the trend for your neighborhood or for comparable houses.
 If every home on the market comparable to yours has granite and stainless steel, you will want to make the right changes to be able to compete.
 If you're in a market where laminate is the norm, then you'll be wasting your money and overdoing your improvements to purchase high-end improvements.

 Sometimes, a simple facelift is the best answer to updating.
 Painting old tired cabinets will save a lot.
 Replacing fixtures is inexpensive and can be just the right thing to bring your tired decor up-to-date.
 You will do well to consult a Realtor and Stager before you do any major updating.

-3. Buyers are concerned about storage, smart home technology and energy efficiency.
+5. Buyers are concerned about storage, smart home technology and energy efficiency.
 The trend is for smaller, but smarter homes, according to NAHB studies.
 Small, but convenient features can make a difference.
 Consider some of these ideas from our Pinterest board: Smart Storage Solutions: